 During the General Election, we supported Citizens UK, Stop School Cuts and Labour Unions on ambitious campaigns that drove voter turnout and put the concerns of parents, teachers and working people on the national agenda.

-In 2020, we kicked off the year helping Compass grow its membership through a suite of exciting new activities and talks and we supported Stop School Cuts with its campaign to save maintained nursery schools.
+In 2020, we kicked off the year helping Compass grow its membership with an integrated podcast available for members only and lots of hard work behind the scenes.
+We started the year with hope, supporting Stop School Cuts with its campaign to save maintained nursery schools.